2019 in Review

 I am heart.

-25 Esplanadians took the audience on a unique and interactive journey through David Crombie Park in our own version of Nuit Blanche.
+25 Esplanadians took the audience on a unique and interactive journey through David Crombie Park in our own version of Nuit Blanche (Oct, 5th 2019).
 The hour-long shows lasted till midnight with a screening of "At Heart" at the end of each show.
-More than 100 community members participated in this unforgettable experience between the rehearsal and event night.
+More than 100 community members participated in this unforgettable experience.

 "I am me.
 I am heart" was co-directed by Ayelen Liberona and Isorine Marc and featured 25 Esplanadians.